 Now, who wouldn't want to learn that?

-Getting started with Masking
+Getting started with masking

 In Adobe After Effects, masks are perhaps one of the tools you will use the most.
 Masks are an incredibly versatile tool; however, they can be a little overwhelming and intimidating to get your head around at first.